 - Minimized relative permeability effects and lowering surface tension between the fracturing and reservoir fluids

 - Reduced liquid portion of the fracturing fluid

 - Greater drawdown pressure in the fracture, which better mobilizes liquids and thus improves fracturing and reservoir fluid flow back

 - CO2 dissolution from the fracturing fluid during drawdown generates an expandable gas phase that assists movement of fluids through pore throats

 - Increased effective fracture length.

-Visit Ferus’ UseCO2 site to learn about the benefits of using CO2 as an energized fluid for hydraulic fracturing, or enhanced oil recovery (EOR).
+Visit Ferus’ Completions site to learn about the benefits of using CO2, and N2 as energized fluids for hydraulic fracturing, or enhanced oil recovery (EOR).